webpack/webpack.js.org/content/api/configuration.md

 `regex` `array`

-Prevent Webpack from parsing any files matching the given regular expression(s).
+Prevent webpack from parsing any files matching the given regular expression(s).
 Ignored files **should not** have calls to `import`, `require`, `define` or any other importing mechanism.
 This can boost build performance when ignoring large libraries...

 ```js
 noParse: /jquery|backbone/